-This Class EA evaluated the need for, and the feasibility of, implementing additional transportation capacity across the Cataraqui River in the City of Kingston.
+This Class Environmental Assessment (EA) evaluated the need for and feasibility of implementing additional transportation capacity across the Cataraqui River in the City of Kingston.
 The study area extended along the shoreline of the Cataraqui River from the LaSalle Causeway-Highway 2 crossing in the city’s downtown area in the south to the Highway 401 crossing, 6 km to the north.

-In response to the four Part II Order requests that were filed after Kingston’s City Council had approved the EA, the MOE ordered that an individual EA was not required, and that the project could proceed to the implementation phase.
+In response to the four Part II Order requests that were filed after Kingston’s City Council had approved the EA, the Ministry of the Environment (MOE) ordered that an individual EA was not required, and that the project could proceed to the implementation phase.
 The city subsequently reviewed funding models for implementing the project.

 The Third Crossing EA won an Award of Merit from Consulting Engineers of Ontario in 2014.